blakee-marcus/Check-In-Tool/README.md

 # Check-In-Tool 🚗

-A sophisticated React/GraphQL-based application designed for 0.on-site team to efficiently manage and monitor queues at check-in desks.
+A sophisticated React/GraphQL-based application designed for on-site teams to efficiently manage and monitor queues at check-in desks.
 Built using the MERN (MongoDB, Express.js, React, Node.js) stack for optimal performance and scalability.

 ![Tesla Check-In-Tool Screenshot](./ReadMe-Assets/screenshot.PNG)